edeleastar/tutor/readme.md

 - <https://nodejs.org/en/>

 Normally the LTS version would be the most suitable.
-Open a shell and enter this command.
 You should also have git installed:

 - <https://git-scm.com/>

-On windows, it is often easier to make sure git is integrated into the standard command prompt commands (an option when installing git).
+On windows, it is often easier to make sure git is integrated into the standard command prompt (an option when installing git on windows).

 Once these are installed, enter this command: